 Restricted databases

-Relational databases can use multiple tables and contain indexes that create a 'one to many' relationship between data in one file and many others.
-In Campaign, these are called relational tables.
+Relational tables can use multiple tables and contain indexes that create a 'one to many' relationship between data in one file and many others.

 Relational tables can be associated with multiple databases.
 Updating just one table makes it very easy to update several databases that reference some of the same information.